hokwaichan/hokwaichan.github.io/essays/how-to-master-the-skill-of-asking-good-questions.md

 ## An example of asking a Stupid question
-1. As mentioned, we should never use an unclear header when asking a question.
+1. As mentioned, we should never use an unclear header.

 ```
       “please help me in lxml”
 ```

-2. The question is unclear and lacks details
+2. The question is unclear and lacks details.

 ```
       I am facing some problem in scraping using lxml I just made a code that is working fine but I have two problems